mtgjson/mtgjson-website/docs/data-models/sealed-product/README.md

 ## Model Properties

 > ### identifiers
 > A list of identifiers associated to a product.
-See the [Identifiers](/data-models/identifiers/) data model.
+See the [Identifiers](/data-models/identifiers/) Data Model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v5.1.0`